LittlePandaPreschool/website/memory-bank/activeContext.md

 The project is in the final stages of a comprehensive redesign.
 The immediate focus is on polishing the UI, ensuring all functionality is working correctly, and preparing for a smooth deployment.

 ## Recent Changes
+- **Image Optimization:**
+    - Implemented lazy loading on the `ImageCarousel.svelte` component to improve performance.
+    - Created multiple sizes of each image in the `hero` and `gallery` directories.
+    - Updated the `DynamicHero.svelte` and `ImageCarousel.svelte` components to use responsive images with `image-set` and `srcset`, respectively.
 - **Dynamic Image Loading:**
     - Updated the `DynamicHero.svelte` component to dynamically load all images from the `/static/img/hero/` directory using Vite's `import.meta.glob` feature.
     - Updated the `+page.svelte` file to dynamically load all images from the `/static/img/gallery/` directory and pass them to the `ImageCarousel` component.